pip-services/pip-services-docs/content/en/python/messaging/queues/cached_message_queue.md

 ### Description

-The CachedMessageQueue class allows you to create message queues that cache received messages in memory to allow peek operations that may not be supported by the undelying queue.
+The CachedMessageQueue class allows you to create message queues that cache received messages in memory, to allow peek operations that may not be supported by the undelying queue.

 Important points